Azure-Samples/active-directory-java-native-headless/README.md

 ```

-### Step 6: Package and then deploy the `public-client-adal4j-sample.jar` file.
+### Step 6: Package and then run the `public-client-adal4j-sample-jar-with-dependencies.jar ` file.

 From your shell or command line:

 * `$ mvn package`

-This will generate a `adal4jsample.war` file in your /targets directory.
-Deploy this war file using Tomcat or any other J2EE container solution.
-This WAR will automatically be hosted at `http://<yourserverhost>:<yourserverport>/adal4jsample/`
+This will generate a `public-client-adal4j-sample-jar-with-dependencies.jar` file in your /targets directory.
+Run this using your Java executable like below:

-* `$ java -cp  public-client-adal4j-sample.jar PublicClient`
+* `$ java -cp  public-client-adal4j-sample-jar-with-dependencies.jar  PublicClient`

 ### You're done!